dancar/sl-cc-1/README.md

 # SL-CC-01

-An interative Scatterplot graph based on React & Create-React-App
+An interactive Scatterplot graph based on React & Create-React-App

 ## Installation